 This tome is a precursor to Stanley’s later book on UFOs flying over or inducted into the United States D.C.
-Capitol; this book chronologies fly-overs of the Prohibited and Restricted Air Defense Identification Zone (ADIZ), Flight Restricted Zone (FRZ) and P56-An area with multiple accounts from 2006 and as far back as 1850.
+Capitol; this book chronologizes fly-overs of the Prohibited and Restricted Air Defense Identification Zone (ADIZ), Flight Restricted Zone (FRZ) and P56 – an area with multiple accounts from 2006 and as far back as 1850.

 INCURSIONS OVER WASHINGTON